Farama-Foundation/PettingZoo/README.md

 ## Partially Observable Markov Games API

-We also include an alternative API and wrapper to handle partially observeable Markov games only.
+We also include an alternative API and wrapper to handle partially observable Markov games only.
 Markov games are games which alternate between the environment stepping and all agents stepping at once, and exclude chess for instance.
 Important existing multi-agent code bases, like RLlib, are built around this API.
 This API assumes the number of agents cannot be changed.
 Using it looks like this:

 ```
 from petttingzoo.utils import markov_game